The Resorts Gal Guide to Disney’s Polynesian Village Resort

 What is Club Level?

-You might be curious about the room types listed as club-level offerings or access.
-The resort’s Kamehameha Club Level is located in the Hawaii building, which faces Seven Seas Lagoon.
-Guests staying at the club level will be placed in this building with the exception of a few suites.
-To access this building, you’ll have to scan your room key or Magic Band.
+Disney’s Polynesian’s Kamehameha Club Level is located in the Hawaii building, which faces Seven Seas Lagoon.
+Guests staying at the club level will be placed in this building except for a few suites.
+You must scan your room key or Magic Band to access this building.

 You’ll be privy to a private lounge as a club-level guest.
 The lounge is open daily from 7:00 a.m. until 10:00 p.m.
 They have multiple servings, including a hot breakfast and continental offerings.
-Snacks, beverages (including beer and wine), appetizer hour, and nightly desserts (with cordials) are included in the offerings.
-We have stayed club-level at this resort many times.
+The offerings include snacks, beverages (including beer and wine), appetizer hour, and nightly desserts (with cordials).
+We have stayed club-level many times.
 If you want to learn more, read our review of the Kamehameha club level at the Polynesian.

 Dining at Disney’s Polynesian